 Iofen-NF Side Effects

 Note: This document contains side effect information about guaifenesin.
-Some of the dosage forms listed on this page may not apply to the brand name Iofen-NF.
+Some dosage forms listed on this page may not apply to the brand name Iofen-NF.

 Along with its needed effects, guaifenesin (the active ingredient contained in Iofen-NF) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.